CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements.md

 ## System Requirements

-### Please set up a alarm on AWS to alert you if you have gone beyond $100 per month (or what ever monthly spending limit you need).
+### Please set up a alarm on AWS to receive an email alert if you exceed $100 per month (or what ever monthly spending limit you need).
 It may be possible to set up daily or weekly spending alarms as well.

 ### Software Requirements